DETAILED ACTION

 Josseaux et al disclose that an elongated abrasive particle (reads on the first particle) can have a length defined by longitudinal axis 652, a width defined by the lateral axis 653, and a vertical axis 654 defining a height.
 As will be appreciated, the body 651 can have a primary aspect ratio of length: width such that the length is greater than the width.
 Furthermore, the length of the body 651 can be greater than or equal to the height.
 Finally, the width of the body 651 can be greater than or equal to the height 654.
 In accordance with an embodiment, the primary aspect ratio of length: width can be at least 1.1:1, at least 1.2:1, at least 1.5:1, at least 1.8:1, at least 2:1, at least 3:1, at least 4:1, at least 5:1, at least 6:1, or even at least 10:1 (col.27, lines 27-38).

-Josseaux et al may not disclose the second particles comprises as listed in the claim 1.
+Josseaux et al may not disclose the second particles comprises as listed in the claim 1; and also fail to disclose that the composition further comprises an oxidizing agent.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to employ Komaki et al's teaching of using the abrasive composite into the teaching of Josseaux et al for achieving high degree smoothness and also are highly useful as abrasive granules for grinding as suggested by Komaki et al.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to employ Singh et al's teaching of introducing the composite partcles, including a plurality of hard particles on a soft-core particle, into the teaching of Josseaux et al for increasing the removal rate of various hard substrate materials during CMP while minimizing the surface and sub-surface damage of the substrate surface of the substrate material as suggested by Singh et al.

 Regarding claim 2, Josseaux et al disclose that a first-dimension length of the first particle is smaller than a second-dimension length of the first particle and a third-dimension length of the first particle (see Figures 8 and 10).